LivePersonInc/developer-center/pages/Documents/ContactCenterManagement/UsersAPI/overview.md

 ### Use Cases for Users API

-* Automatically update user information such as profile picture, e-mail, nickname or password
+* Automatically update user information such as profile picture, email, nickname or password

 * Automatically update user assignments such as skills, max concurrent chats or max open messaging conversations